Jesse Debrah

-Jesse John Kodjo Debrah (born 1 May 2000) is an English footballer who plays as a defender for club Port Vale.
+Jesse John Kodjo Debrah (born 1 May 2000) is an English footballer who plays as a defender.

 Debrah joined Millwall at the age of ten, though he would leave the club without playing a first-team game following loan spells with Billericay Town, Eastbourne Borough and Dulwich Hamlet.
 He spent the first half of the 2020–21 season with Dulwich Hamlet before he joined FC Halifax Town in August 2021 and helped the club to win the FA Trophy in 2023.
 He signed with Port Vale in September 2023.
 He was promoted out of League Two with the club at the end of the 2024–25 season.
+He spent the second half of the 2025–26 season on loan at Bromley, helping the club to the League Two title.

 Early life

 Jesse Debrah was born in Croydon on 1 May 2000.
 He grew up supporting Crystal Palace, though his parents, brother and two sisters all support different clubs.

 Club career

 Early career

 Debrah started his career with a one-season trial at Charlton Athletic before joining Millwall at the age of ten after he had scored two goals against the club playing as a right-back.
 He went on to captain the under-23 team.
 On 13 September 2019, he joined National League South side Billericay Town on a 28-day youth loan.
 He was named as captain of the under-23 team by coach Kevin Nugent.
 Manager Neil Harris named him on the first-team substitute bench on the last home game of the 2018–19 season, a 2–1 defeat to Bristol City at The Den on 30 April.

 On 13 September 2019, Debrah joined Eastbourne Borough on a 28-day youth loan after manager Lee Bradbury found himself short of defensive options.
 On 1 January 2020, Debrah joined Dulwich Hamlet on an initial one-month loan, which was later extended until the end of the 2019–20 season.
 On 29 June 2020, Millwall announced that Debrah had not been offered a new contract by manager Gary Rowett and would therefore leave the club the following day upon the expiry of his contract.

 On 23 August 2020, he rejoined Dulwich Hamlet permanently.
 He featured in 14 games in the first half of the 2020–21 campaign.
 Debrah had a trial at Motherwell and played a pre-season game against Celtic, though was not offered a contract by manager Graham Alexander.
 He then trained with Bromely due to his friendship with manager Andy Woodman.